SudhiHebbar/prompt-library/commands/create-presentation.md

 **OBJECTIVE:** Create the PowerPoint file using the appropriate technical workflow based on whether using a template or creating from scratch.

-**METHOD:** Execute the technical workflow, applying content from slide-content.json and design from design-system.md.
+**METHOD:** Execute the technical workflow, applying content and design from in-memory TOON structures.

 **DELIVERABLE:** `output.pptx`